frnmst/django-futils/docs/install.rst

 Installation
 ============

-Installation of django-futils is only supported on Docker.
+Although you can install django-futils as a normal Python package, running the app is only supported on Docker.

 Distribution files
 ------------------